Prollad99/gmtwst/content/posts/how-to-play-casino-games-on-gametwist.md

 To start playing on GameTwist, you need to create an account.
 The registration process is straightforward:
 1. Visit the GameTwist website or download the app.
 2. Choose a nickname, set up a password, and provide your email address and date of birth.
-3. Confirm your email to receive a bonus of 3,000 Twists, the virtual currency used on the platform [[❞]](https://anygamble.com/review-gametwist) [[❞]](https://lumengame.com/gametwist/).
+3. Confirm your email to receive a bonus of 3,000 Twists, the virtual currency used on the platform.

 ### GameTwist App

 For gaming on the go, download the GameTwist app, available on both iOS and Android.
-The app allows you to play your favorite games anytime, anywhere, and includes features like daily bonuses and challenges to enhance your experience [[❞]](https://www.gametwist.com/en/gametwist-apps/).
+The app allows you to play your favorite games anytime, anywhere, and includes features like daily bonuses and challenges to enhance your experience.

 ## Types of Casino Games on GameTwist